Update on applying a recycled

 Fishermans Bend is Australia’s largest urban renewal project covering approximately 485 hectares and consisting of five precincts in the heart of Melbourne.
-The redevelopment will consist of five precincts across two municipalities and connect Melbourne’s CBD to Port Phillip Bay.

-It is expected that by 2050, Fishermans Bend will be home to approximately 80,000 residents and provide employment for up to 92,000 people including 12,000 university students.
+It's expected that by 2050, Fishermans Bend will be home to approximately 80,000 residents and provide employment for up to 92,000 people including 12,000 university students.

 The Fishermans Bend vision is for “a thriving place that is a leading example for environmental sustainability, liveability, connectivity, diversity and innovation”.
-We believe that water is pivotal to the design of this community and we're proposing an integrated water system, which leverages the entire water cycle to achieve this vision.
+We believe that water is pivotal to the design of this community and we're proposing an integrated water system, which leverages the entire water cycle, to achieve this vision.
 You can read more about the framework for Fishermans Bend here.

-Fishermans Bend is a showcase of Victoria’s innovation and leadership in water in the heart of the city.
-By investing in this project, South East Water will help to create a water sensitive community that secures Melbourne’s liveability and sets a new benchmark in sustainable urban design.
+By investing in this project, we'll help to create a water sensitive community that secures Melbourne’s liveability and sets a new benchmark in sustainable urban design.

-We will design, construct and operate a robust integrated water system to deliver a reliable recycled water supply.
-The system will utilise smart grid technology to maximise the capture of rainwater for reuse in buildings, while providing enhanced flood mitigation to the area.
+We’ll design, construct and operate an integrated water system to deliver a reliable recycled water supply.
+The water system will use smart grid technology to maximise rainwater capture for reuse in properties, while mitigating localised flooding.

 We’ll also build a treatment plant to mine the city’s sewage and treat it to class A recycled water standard.
 The precinct scale size of the plant means we can do this at a lower cost than smaller building-scale systems.
-Reticulated recycled water will be supplied through the precincts to create drought-resilient green spaces which enhance liveability.
+It will also allow us to supply recycled water to properties and outdoors to create drought-resilient green spaces which enhance liveability.